Burj Khalifa is the most iconic building in Dubai, UAE.

 The observation deck at Burj Khalifa opens at 5.30 am on Fridays and Saturdays, and it is best to reach before 6 am to see the sunrise.

-It is best to purchase the Sunrise tickets to enjoy this early morning Burj Khalifa experience.
+It is best to purchase Sunrise tickets to enjoy this early morning Burj Khalifa experience.

-Tip: Keep an eye on the weather because a foggy day means a not-so-good experience.
+Tip: Watch the weather because a foggy day means a not-so-good experience.

 Burj Khalifa in winter

-If you visit Dubai in the winter months, it will be best to see Burj Khalifa in the late mornings or early afternoons.
+If you visit Dubai in winter, it will be best to see Burj Khalifa in the late mornings or early afternoons.

-During winters, Dubai gets dark by 6 pm.
+During winter, Dubai gets dark by 6 pm.

 Waiting times at Burj Khalifa